The Power of Rest: Why Highly Sensitive People Need More Downtime

 For highly sensitive people, rest is a powerful tool for maintaining mental, emotional, and physical health.

 By prioritizing rest and incorporating restorative practices into your daily life, you can reduce feelings of overwhelm, increase your resilience, and create a life that supports your sensitivity.
-Remember, rest is not a sign of weakness—it’s a vital part of caring for yourself and honoring your needs as an Highly Sensitive Person.

 If you need my help you can book a session here